puppetlabs/bolt/docs/_lab/11-apply-manifest-code/index.md

 Take note of the following features of the plan:

-1. This plan has three parameters, the server nodes, the load balancer nodes and a string to be statically served by our load balanced Nginx servers.
+1. This plan has three parameters, the server targets, the load balancer targets and a string to be statically served by our load balanced Nginx servers.
-1. Notice the `apply_prep` function call. `apply_prep` is used to install packages needed by apply on remote nodes as well as to gather facts about the nodes.
+1. Notice the `apply_prep` function call. `apply_prep` is used to install packages needed by apply on remote targets as well as to gather facts about the targets.
 1. The first apply block configures the Nginx servers.
-The site content is defined by default to be "Hello from [node name]" where node name is a fact gathered by `apply_prep`.
+The site content is defined by default to be "Hello from [target name]" where target name is a fact gathered by `apply_prep`.
 The `site_content` parameter can be configured in the bolt plan invocation.
 1. The second apply block uses information about the Nginx servers to configure a load balancer to direct traffic between the two servers.

 ```puppet